 Content Marketing: They have been blogging since May 2016.
 They have 15 articles as of now, and they have a separate domain for blogging.

 Tata Value Homes is a subsidiary of Tata Housing.
-It is one of the big real estate companies that provide low-cost housing with modern amenities.
+It is one of the larger real estate companies that focus on low-cost housing with modern amenities.

-They have allocations to provide a quick filter for the audience based on the city to the user.
+They have allocations to provide a quick filter for the audience based on the city/location of the user.
 The quick search option leads to a map with property locations highlighted for user convenience.
 Showcasing their featured projects on the homepage with prominence is an interesting feature.
 Laying out interesting blogs on the homepage is another noteworthy feature.

 Drop Down for selecting the appropriate city